qmk/qmk_firmware/docs/feature_audio.md

 ## ARM Audio Volume

-For ARM devices, you can adjust the DAC Sample values.
+For ARM devices, you can adjust the DAC sample values.
 If your board is too loud for you or your coworkers, you can set the max using `DAC_SAMPLE_MAX` in your `config.h`:

 ```c
 #define DAC_SAMPLE_MAX 65535U